 "Undoubtedly the most splendid, the most widely appreciated, the most significant event in the musical history of Detroit." — Detroit Journal on the October 23, 1919, opening of Orchestra Hall

-The 2019-2020 Season will be a yearlong celebration of the centennial of Orchestra Hall, the historic home of the Detroit Symphony Orchestra and one of the premier concert halls in the world.
+The 2019-2020 Season was a yearlong celebration of the centennial of Orchestra Hall, the historic home of the Detroit Symphony Orchestra and one of the premier concert halls in the world.
 Thanks to a contractual demand from then DSO music director Ossip Gabrilowitsch, Orchestra Hall was announced, built, and opened all within the same year of 1919.
 News reports mention the demolition of the building which formerly stood in its place beginning April 1919, meaning that this magnificent hall was built in just six months.

 Orchestra Hall was designed by architect C. Howard Crane, whose first Detroit theater was a five-and-ten-cent nickelodeon called The Crystal Theater in 1905.
 Over his remarkable five-decade career, Crane designed around 40 theaters in Michigan, showing movies, live theater, and music.
 The initial success of Orchestra Hall led to further prestigious commissions for Crane, including The Capitol Theater in 1922 (now the Detroit Opera House) and three of the five national Fox movie palaces, including Detroit’s own Fox Theatre, opened in 1928.